ebdrup/json-schema-benchmark/reports/json-gate.md

 |`oneOf, both oneOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`oneOf, neither oneOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`oneOf with base schema, both oneOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+|`ECMA 262 regex non-compliance, ECMA 262 has no support for \Z anchor from .NET`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'regex' format`)
 |`validation of date-time strings, a valid date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 |`validation of date-time strings, an invalid date-time string`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 |`validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'date-time' format`)
 |`validation of URIs, a valid URI`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
-|`validation of URIs, a valid protocol-relative URI`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
+|`validation of URIs, an invalid protocol-relative URI Reference`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
 |`validation of URIs, an invalid URI`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
 |`validation of URIs, an invalid URI though valid URI reference`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`)
 |`validation of e-mail addresses, a valid e-mail address`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'email' format`)